-Decreases in neutrophil counts have occurred following treatment with RoActemra 8 mg/kg IV once every 4 weeks and RoActemra 162 mg SC once a week in combination with DMARDs.
+Decreases in neutrophil counts have occurred following treatment with RoActemra 8mg/kg + MTX.
 There may be an increased risk of neutropenia in patients who have previously been treated with a TNF antagonist.

-In patients not previously treated with RoActemra, initiation is not recommended in patients with an absolute neutrophil count (ANC) below 2×10^{9} /L. In patients who develop an ANC <0.5 x 10^{9} /L, continued treatment is not recommended.
+In patients not previously treated with RoActemra, initiation is not recommended in patients with an absolute neutrophil count (ANC) below $2 \times 10^9$ /l.
+In patients who develop an ANC <0.5 x $10^9$ /l, continued treatment is not recommended.

-Severe neutropenia may be associated with an increased risk of serious infections, although there has been no clear association established in clinical trials with RoActemra to date.
+Severe neutropenia may be associated with an increased risk of serious infections.
+Infections have been reported in neutropenic patients.
+There has been no clear association between decreases in neutrophils and the occurrence of serious infections in clinical trials with RoActemra to date.